As an affiliate, we earn from qualifying purchases made on our website.

 Garmin Approach S60

-The S60 is the higher-end golf watch from Garmin.
+Garmin S60 is one of the higher-end golf watches from Garmin.
 It’s designed specifically for golfers so it’s not going to have as many features as the Vivo or Fenix.
-It does offer more for golfers though and that’s the main selling point.

 - I found it to be super comfortable (can get different straps for it).